-COMMITTEE OFFICERS
+RULE 15 COMMITTEE OFFICERS

-- (a) Chair-ex-officio.--The Chair of each standing committee shall be ex-officio a member of each subcommittee that may be established as part of the standing committee, with the right to attend meetings of the subcommittee and vote on any matter before the subcommittee. - (b) Calling committee to order.--The Chair, or, if authorized by the Chair, the Vice-Chair shall call the committee to order at the hour provided by these Rules.
+- (a) Chair-ex-officio.--The Chair of each standing committee shall be ex-officio a member of each subcommittee that may be established as part of the standing committee, with the right to attend meetings of the subcommittee and vote on any matter before the subcommittee. - (b) Calling committee to order.--The Chair or, if authorized by the Chair, the Vice Chair, shall call the committee to order at the hour provided by these Rules.
 Upon the appearance of a quorum, the committee shall proceed with the order of business.
-Any member of the committee may question the existence of a quorum. - (c) Chair control of the committee room.--The Chair, or, if authorized by the Chair, the Vice-Chair shall preserve order and decorum and shall have general control of the committee room.
-In case of a disturbance or disorderly conduct in the committee room, the Chair, or, if authorized by the Chair, the Vice-Chair may cause the same to be cleared.
-The use of cell phones and similar portable communication devices within any Senate committee room by other than members of the Senate or their staffs is strictly prohibited.

-- (d) Chair's authority to sign documents and decide questions of order.--The Chair shall sign all notices, vouchers, subpoenas or reports required or permitted by these Rules.
-The Chair shall decide all questions of order relative to parliamentary procedure, subject to an appeal by any member of the committee. - (e) Vote of Chair, Vice-Chair.--The Chair and Vice-Chair shall vote on all matters before such committee provided that the name of the Chair shall be called last. - (f) Performance of duties by Vice-Chair.--Upon the death of the Chair, the Vice-Chair shall perform the duties of the office until and unless the President Pro Tempore shall appoint a successor.
-Upon and during disability, or incapacity of the Chair, the Vice-Chair shall perform the Chair's duties. - (g) Chair's duty to report.--The Chair shall report any bill to the floor of the Senate not later than the second legislative day after the committee's vote to report it.
+Any member of the committee may question the existence of a quorum. - (c) Chair control of the committee room.--The Chair or, if authorized by the Chair, the Vice Chair, shall preserve order and decorum and shall have general control of the committee room.
+In case of a disturbance or disorderly conduct in the committee room, the Chair or, if authorized by the Chair, the Vice Chair, may cause the same to be cleared.
+The use of cell phones and similar portable communication devices within any Senate committee room by other than members of the Senate or their staffs is strictly prohibited. - (d) Chair's authority to sign documents and decide questions of order.--The Chair shall sign all notices, vouchers, subpoenas or reports required or permitted by these Rules.
+The Chair shall decide all questions of order relative to parliamentary procedure, subject to an appeal by any member of the committee. - (e) Vote of Chair, Vice Chair.--The Chair and Vice Chair shall vote on all matters before such committee; Provided, That the name of the Chair shall be called last. - (f) Performance of duties by Vice Chair.--Upon the death of the Chair, the Vice Chair shall perform the duties of the office until and unless the President Pro Tempore shall appoint a successor.
+Upon and during disability, or incapacity of the Chair, the Vice Chair shall perform the Chair's duties. - (g) Chair's duty to report.--The Chair shall report any bill to the Floor of the Senate not later than the next occurring legislative day after the committee's vote to report it. - (h) Amendments.--Upon reporting the bill from committee, the Chair shall submit all amendments adopted in committee to the Secretary-Parliamentarian of the Senate for posting on the Internet website maintained by the Senate.

-COMMITTEE MEMBERS
+RULE 16 COMMITTEE MEMBERS